FriendsOfShopware/FroshPluginUploader/README.md

 ## ext:download:resources

-Downloads all store resources from store to the given folder
+Downloads all store resources from store to the given folder.

 ## ext:zip

-Allows to zip the git repository or folder of the plugin
+Allows to zip the git repository or folder of the plugin.

 Valid arguments are:
 ```